 We understand that everyone is looking to enjoy a well-earned break as soon as the current restrictions permit.
 You can be confident that you won't lose your holiday should you be unable to proceed as planned without contravening Government Covid-19 Regulations.
 We guarantee that should you be prevented from taking your holiday for your dates booked, where doing so would mean breaking current Government Coronavirus Regulations, any monies paid will be transferred to a holiday at the same location for a later date of your choosing (subject to availability).
 There may be a cost adjustment if you choose to you transfer your holiday to a higher price band.

-In England and Wales, members of the same household can now holiday together in self-contained holiday accommodation.
-From 17th May (earliest) in England, up to six people from up to 6 different households can holiday together in the same accommodation or if more than 6, then guests must come from no more than two households.
+From 17th May, up to six people from up to 6 different households can holiday together in the same accommodation or if there are more than 6 guests, then they must come from no more than two households.
 In Wales, two households can holiday together from 3rd May.
 In Scotland, self-contained holiday accommodation in areas under Level 2 restrictions can be occupied by up to 6 guests from a maximum of three households.

 A self-catering waterside holiday home is the perfect getaway during these unusual times.
 Your holiday cottage, lodge or glamping accommodation provides you with a relaxing self-contained holiday experience by the water.
 Spend quality time together with close family and friends, discovering some of the most spectacular scenery and isolated beauty anywhere in the UK.
 If you enjoy fishing, we can offer you a great choice of lakeside lodges or riverside holiday cottages.